MULA - The Old Spanish Trail

 Turn on your speakers and click the arrow to start the video.

-Thousands of mules were stolen from California during this time and driven up the Old Spanish Trail to Santa Fe and eventually to Independence Missouri and sold for a fortune.
+Thousands were stolen from California during this time and driven up the Old Spanish Trail to Santa Fe and eventually to Independence Missouri and sold for a fortune.
 These mules were highly valuable and became the primary transportation for the Westward Migration for the next 50 years.
 (98 minutes)